jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

         :align: center
         :width: 425

 That's what happens for a constant current injection.
 But in both deep neural networks and in the biological brain, most neurons will be connected to other neurons.
-Therefore, they are more likely to receive spikes rather than a constant current injections.
+They are more likely to receive spikes, rather than injections of constant current.

 2.3.5 Lapicque: Spike Inputs
 """"""""""""""""""""""""""""

-Let's use some of the skills we learnt in `Tutorial 1 <https://snntorch.readthedocs.io/en/latest/tutorials/tutorial_1.html>`_ and use the :code:`snntorch.spikegen` module to create some randomly generated input spikes.
+Let's harness some of the skills we learnt in `Tutorial 1 <https://snntorch.readthedocs.io/en/latest/tutorials/tutorial_1.html>`_ and use the :code:`snntorch.spikegen` module to create some randomly generated input spikes.

 ::